logisparte/kano/docs/en/tasks/dockered.md

 ## Description

-Use the `dockered` task to execute a task inside an ephemeral development container
+Use the `dockered` task to execute a task inside a development container

 ## Usage